Increased value creation through collaboration

 Digitalization of Spare Parts Process (SPIR)

-- Work group established and a vendor is invited into the work
+- Work group established and several workshops performed

-- Minimum viable product is planned delivered April 2022.
-Planned tested on a brown field project
+- Minimum viable product is planned delivered April 2022 – Decision on way forward to be concluded during April/May 2022

 3D printing, adaptive manufacturing